 Micromosaic

-Roman micromosaic is a form of mosaic characterized by the use of very small tesserae, even less than a millimeter wide, made of vitreous enamel.
+Roman micromosaic (or micro mosaic) is a form of mosaic characterized by the use of very small tesserae, even less than a millimeter wide, made of smalti, a special Venetian glass paste.

 This technique was created in Rome in the second half of the 1700s.
 For centuries, micromosaic has been jealously guarded by a few craftsmen.